dinosaure/blogger/articles/smtp_1.md

 will not need to restart our server.

 Note that the script to run the unikernel uses the `ssh.key` file.
-This is the file in which we have saved our stolen SSH key.
+This is the file in which we have saved our "in the fly" SSH key.

 ```sh
 $ wget https://builds.robur.coop/job/dns-primary-git/build/latest/f/bin/primary-git.hvt